gabrielevierti/er-studio/README.md

 ## Honest limits

-- The simulator is **not a hardware emulator** — frame pacing, BLE timing and on-device performance are not reproduced, and the metrics panel describes the simulator session, not the glasses.
-Always validate on real hardware before submission.
+- The simulator is **not a hardware emulator** — frame pacing, BLE timing and on-device performance are not reproduced, and the metrics panel describes the simulator session, not the glasses themselves - this needs to be fixed, but i can't test it since i have no real glasses at the moment.
-- The mirror's frame rate is bounded by how fast the simulator serves screenshots.
+- The mirror's frame rate is limited by how fast the simulator serves screenshots - would be nice to cap it to the actual speed of the glasses.
 - The interactive pty terminal depends on `node-pty` building on your machine; when it can't, ER Studio degrades to a line-based command runner automatically.
 - macOS only for now.
-The server core is platform-neutral; window hiding and focus recapture are the macOS-specific parts.
+The server core is platform-neutral; window hiding and focus recapture are the macOS-specific parts, so help is very much welcome when it comes to windows, linux or anything else

 ## Roadmap